Open gun range day provides education on fully automatic, suppressed weapons

 Patrons had the opportunity to fire suppressed fully automatic and semi-automatic AR-15 rifles, bolt-action precision rifles and pistols, paying per ammunition clip.

 Odessan Joe Olivarez brought his son, 11-year-old Seth Olivarez, to the range for Father’s Day bonding and a chance to educate his son on gun safety and self-protection.
+He wanted his son to understand how a gun worked as well as the different parts of a round.

 Ben Herrera, of Crane, said the event is an opportune time to enjoy firing weapons and learn more about gunlaws.